DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...What are you saying?"

 If she is going to think that she causes him troubles, Rinne is going to leave this city without a second thought.
-At least that is how Kay perceived it.
+At least that is how Kai perceived it.

 "It is not your fault, Rinne.
 I should have properly explained everything."